Benidorm beaches Travel Guide

 About Benidorm beaches

-Despite decades of adverse publicity from the highbrow press, Benidorm remains the most visited holiday resort in Spain and its popularity shows no signs of flagging.
-The resort’s initial raison d’être, its wonderful beaches, continue to be the biggest draw but in recent years major theme parks and golf courses have been added, and in an attempt to move itself upmarket, Aiguera Park and amphitheatre have been built in the centre of town offering free cultural activities.
+Despite decades of adverse publicity from the highbrow press, Benidorm remains one of the most visited holiday resorts in Spain and its popularity shows no signs of flagging.
+The resort's initial raison d'être, its wonderful beaches, continue to be the biggest draw, along with major theme parks and golf courses.
+In an attempt to move itself upmarket, the city built a park, Parque de la Aigüera, in the centre of town in the late 1990s.
+As well as plenty of tranquil green spaces and palm tree-lined walkways, there's a kids play area and an amphitheatre offering cultural activities.
 And while the New Town may be a mega resort of concrete canyons, the Old Town, on the promontory that divides the two main beaches, retains a small-town Spanish feel.

 The Bay of Benidorm is neatly bisected by the lookout point known as the Balcón del Mar, which looks east to the Playa de Levante and west to the Playa de Poniente.
 The latter is the larger at 3km (2 miles) while the Levante stretches for 2km (1.3 miles).
 A third, smaller beach, Playa del Malpas (120m) nestles in between the Balcón and a jetty which divides it from the Playa de Poniente.
 All comprise immaculately manicured golden sand which is cleaned daily.
 The water quality is no less impressive with filtration systems in the bay meaning the beaches have flown their Blue Flags since 1987.
 Poniente is less crowded than Levante.
 Beach facilities are comprehensive and well ordered, extending to biblioplayas (beach libraries) offering the chance to read foreign newspapers free of charge.
 All watersports are accommodated including a cable ski mechanism on Levante, which offers waterskiing without the need for (or expense of) a speedboat.